Artists: Hyelim Jeon, Yunju Shin

 In Korea, the expression “to cross the water” has often implied leaving for a distant place.
 What we now call being “online” emerged from new sensory and cognitive conditions in which physically distant beings are connected through technology.
 The development of satellite communication and network technologies expanded the notion of the “here and now,” making visible forms of simultaneity that transcend physical space.
 This transformation reveals how technology reconfigures human cognitive conditions and modes of existence, unfolding in irreversible and unpredictable ways.

-These sensibilities—real-time connectivity, media convergence, and evolving relationships between humans and technology—have deeply permeated Korean digital media culture.
+These sensibilities—real-time connectivity, media convergence, and evolving relationships between humans and technology—have deeply permeated Korean digital media contexts.
 In particular, live streaming, fandom-based content, and the formation of relationships with virtual entities have accelerated within these conditions.
 Within the media industry, such concepts have been absorbed into live music broadcasts, chat-based streaming platforms, and multi-platform distribution strategies, dispersing a single piece of content across multiple media and offering audiences what is often described as an “expanded experience.”

 From the perspective of new media, traditional live broadcasting can be understood as an interactive practice grounded in simultaneity.
 Building on this context, the exhibition experiments with a dual-streaming format that extends simultaneity into asynchronous interaction.
 Taking place simultaneously in Leipzig and Seoul through a 24-hour online live stream, the exhibition connects physical and virtual spaces into a single expanded exhibition field.
 Each venue functions as a transmission station that streams its space to the other in real time, allowing viewers to experience both locations simultaneously or to return to past moments of the stream and participate asynchronously.
 Even when the physical exhibition spaces are empty, the continuous transmission of the works generates a new sense of liveness, in which simultaneity and asynchronicity, presence and absence, intersect.